shoqkhalidd/chatbot_py/README.md

 # chatbot_py

 ## Discription
-this project was Chatbot using python
+This project is Chatbot using python and AI

 ## Index
 - [Intents](intents.json)